- Available Locations

 In each of the libraries, you will find qualified library staff who are there to offer you a friendly and effective service.

 Although the libraries are all staffed during office hours, the service does not stop at 5pm.
-Once registered, all users can access the libraries at the Berrywood and Northampton General hospitals 24 hours a day, every day.
+Once registered, all users can access the library at Northampton General Hospital 24 hours a day, every day.
+The 24/7 access at Berrywood Library is suspended at the moment but we will advertise when this is available again.
 Many of our services can also be accessed remotely, so you do not need to visit the library in person.
 Becoming a member of one library automatically allows you to use all of the others.

 Our service is provided across a number of sites, each with its own specialisms, as well as providing more general stock.
 Please select the available locations tab to find out more about the individual library sites.

 Membership is free and open to all NHFT and Northampton General Hospital staff, as well as attached students.

 We also offer an annual subscription-based membership service to other individuals or organisations who aren't eligible to join.

 For us to provide you with any of the services or resources offered, we request that you register as a member.
 A membership form can be obtained from each library site or you can complete the online registration form using the link below.

 You will receive a library membership card and full details of service provision five working days after we receive your completed registration form.Library Services Membership Form

 - Membership is renewable every three years

 - Membership cards are not transferable between individuals or organisations